 Related parties (31)

 Institutions shall report amounts or transactions related to the balance sheet and the off-balance sheet exposures where the counterparty is a related party as referred to in IAS 24.
 Intra-group transactions and intra-group outstanding balances of the prudential group shall be eliminated.

-Under ‘Subsidiaries and other entities of the same group’, institutions shall include balances and transactions with subsidiaries that have not been eliminated either because the subsidiaries are not fully consolidated within the scope of the prudential consolidation or because the subsidiaries are excluded from the scope of prudential consolidation in accordance with Article 19 CRR for being immaterial or because, for institutions that are part of a wider group, the subsidiaries are of the ultimate parent, not of the institution.
-Under ‘Associates and joint ventures’, institutions shall include the portions of balances and transactions with joint ventures and associates of the group to which the belongs that have not been eliminated where proportional consolidation is applied.
+.
+For the purpose of ‘parent and entities with joint control or significant influence’, ‘parent’ shall mean the direct parent of the institution which is a related party in accordance with IAS 24.9.
+The balances that the entities with joint control of, or significant influence over the institution shall also be reported.
+Under ‘Subsidiaries and other entities of the same group’, institutions shall include balances and transactions with its subsidiaries as well as all the subsidiaries of the ultimate parent of the group (excluding the intermediate parents of the institution).
+Institutions shall include balances and transactions with subsidiaries that have not been eliminated either because the subsidiaries are not fully consolidated within the scope of the prudential consolidation or because the subsidiaries are excluded from the scope of prudential consolidation in accordance with Article 19 CRR for being immaterial or because, for institutions that are part of a wider group, the subsidiaries are of the ultimate parent, not of the institution.
+Under ‘Associates and joint ventures’, institutions shall include the portions of balances and transactions with joint ventures and associates of the group to which the institution belongs that have not been eliminated where proportional consolidation is applied.
+‘Key management of the institutions on its parents’ shall include all balances and transactions with persons having authority and responsibility for planning, directing and controlling activities of the institution, directly or indirectly, including any director (executive or otherwise), as definer under IAS 24.
+The terms ‘subsidiaries’, ‘joint control’ and ‘significant influence’ are defined in IFRS 10, IFRS 11 and IAS 28 respectively and are used in this template with the meanings specified in those IFRSs.

 Related parties: amounts payable to and amounts receivable from (31.1)